 Today this little boy uses the key word sign for “more” independently for the first time!
 It’s a great start to the day.

-My next visit is a joint visit with an occupational therapist colleague. we are going to a specialised education school to see a 5 year-old girl with Rett Syndrome.
-Our client has little to no intentional movement and no verbal communication, and we are working to find a high-tech communication system that will suit her needs at home and school.
+My next visit is a joint visit with an occupational therapist colleague.
+We are going to a specialised education school to see a 5-year-old girl with Rett Syndrome.
+Our customer has little to no intentional movement and no verbal communication, and we are working to find a high-tech communication system that will suit her needs at home and school.

-The occupational therapist and I then work together with our client using toys with various switches to try and establish a reliable movement that she can use to access a communication device.
-It’s difficult for this client to touch a switch deliberately, so we also discussed the possibility of trialling an eye-gaze system for her.
+The occupational therapist and I then work together with our customer using toys with various switches to try and establish a reliable movement that she can use to access a communication device.
+It’s difficult for this customer to touch a switch deliberately, so we also discussed the possibility of trialling an eye-gaze system for her.

-I travel back to our Bentley office to see my next client.
-She is a 9 year-old girl with Down Syndrome and we are working on her speech and articulation.
+I travel back to our Bentley office to see my next customer.
+She is a 9-year-old girl with Down Syndrome, and we are working on her speech and articulation.
 We go through some oro-motor exercises specifically aimed at achieving her target sounds.
 This includes putting Nutella on the roof of our mouths and reaching our tongues up to taste it!
 It’s lots of fun – not to mention tasty too.
 We then practice the ‘t’ sound in activities and games.

 I break for lunch in our Bentley office.
 Lunch is always a great time to catch up with colleagues.
 We all try to break at the same time so we can have some time together during our busy days.

-During the assessment we trial different food consistencies and decide that my client should eat minced and moist food until he has a videofluroscopy (swallowing X-ray) for further analysis.
-I also gained the client’s consent to refer him to one of our dietitians to review his food intake, as he has told me that he has lost weight over the past 3 months.
+During the assessment, we trial different food consistencies and decide that my customer should eat minced and moist food until he has a videofluoroscopy (swallowing X-ray) for further analysis.
+I also gained the customer’s consent to refer him to one of our dietitians to review his food intake, as he has told me that he has lost weight over the past 3 months.

-Today we talk about language assessments for higher level language to use with some of my adolescent and adult clients.
-We also arrange a shadow session so my supervisor can watch me work with a client who has complex needs and give me feedback and support.
+Today we talk about language assessments for higher-level language to use with some of my adolescent and adult customers.
+We also arrange a shadow session so my supervisor can watch me work with a customer who has complex needs and give me feedback and support.

 I have the afternoon to catch up in the office.
-I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my client who requires mealtime support.
-I return calls to clients and spend some time with our administration team sorting out my appointments for the next school term.
-Usually I’ll spend the afternoon trying to prepare for the next day, but as today was such a busy day I didn’t get the chance.
+I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my customer who requires mealtime support.

-Speech Pathology is a wonderfully varied role that allows you to care for people with a variety of challenges in a number of different settings.
+Speech Pathology is a wonderfully varied role that allows you to care for people with a variety of challenges in a variety of settings.
 It calls on your skills to communicate, be creative, resourceful, friendly and caring.
-You also need to be organised and capable of problem solving on the fly!
+You also need to be organised and capable of problem-solving on the fly!
 Every day is a learning curve, but with a supportive team and consistent professional development opportunities, it is the most rewarding job out there!